openmucextensions/mqtt-driver/README.md

 clientId=MyClientId,keepAliveInterval=120,cleanSession=false
 ```
 Any unknown keys in the settings string will be ignored.
 As all properties are optional, an empty settings string is also valid.

+## Applying security
+MQTT allows authentication both on application and transportation layer.
+To use application layer authentication, simply set the `userName` and `password` property in OpenMUC's setting string (see Driver configuration above).
+Note that the user name and password will be sent **in plain-text** over the network if no transport encryption has been applied.
+Depending on the broker implementation, the client id may also be used for authentication together with the provided user name and password.